EdAlegrid/m2m-quicktour/README.md

 ### Remote Client Setup

-#### 1. Create a client project directory and install m2m inside the directory.
+#### 1. Create a client project directory and install m2m.

 ```js
 $ npm install m2m
 ```

-#### 2. Save the code below as client.js within your client project directory.
+#### 2. Save the code below as *client.js* in your client project directory.

 **Method 1**

 If you are accessing only one remote device from your client application, you can use this api.

 Create an *alias* object using the client's *accessDevice* method as shown in the code below.

 ```js
 const m2m = require('m2m');